 And then, it continued to bleed between February 2012 and November 2014.
 All the time constantly while I was having what I would call micro blades.
 And the best way to describe it was I would have a really good day, and then I would have a really bad day.
 And the really bad I was all those feelings of exhaustion and weird sensations and tingly and just really strange things occurring in my body and that was probably when it was bleeding a little.
 And then in November 2014, I had a really big blade because I thought I was getting better and I went for my first bike ride after nearly three years.

-Is there is mine.
+Is there mine?
 That’s the thing.
-I wonder if I mean, is there a time limit is that obviously for you this this happened in 2012.
+I wonder if I mean, is there a time limit that obviously for you this happened in 2012.
 And here we are, this is five years later.
 We’re still having problems.
-I mean, this is five years can Knees is is infinity is infinite?
+I mean, this is five years can Knees infinity is infinite?

 So I think

 it is right.
-So one of the things that a strike survivors feel like is they’ve plateaued for a long time.
-But the recovery and the healing is still happening.
+So one of the things that stroke survivors feel like is they’ve plateaued for a long time.
+But the recovery and the healing are still happening.
 And if you’re creating the right environment for healing, then what’s going to happen is the brain will continue He’ll it’ll continue to recover, it will continue to really learn things and do things.
 And even 25 years down the track, some people will go well, I am actually very different than what it was five years ago.
-And it just depends I, I spoke to a long time ago.
-And I’ve also interviewed him Dr. Mark merzenich, who is one of the doctors who is behind the movement that became known as neuroplasticity, and proved a lot of the work early on about how the brain is able to change and is able to really learn tasks that it’s lost.
+And it just depends, I spoke to you a long time ago.
+And I’ve also interviewed Dr. Mark Merzenich, who is one of the doctors who is behind the movement that became known as neuroplasticity and proved a lot of the work early on about how the brain is able to change and is able to really learn tasks that it’s lost.

 So that’s kind of how I say that.
-Whole healing thing occurring.
+The whole healing thing occurs.
 It’s lifelong.
 Yeah, hopefully, one day we get to a point where people are healing quicker.
 And we’re able to address those things sooner.
 But I think research has a long way to go to get to that point where they can actually access accelerate healing.
 You know,

 what you said before about dementia.
 My mother had dementia.
 So it’s, I suppose that was the scariest part after I had the stroke.
 Because knowing the woman she was to the woman she became in the end.
 I don’t.
 I’m now trying to avoid everything I can from going down that same path.
 I’m very wary and I really don’t want it to happen.
 So nothing at the Stage is showing that but hopefully with no more, you know, there’s no more strokes and no more damage.

 I shouldn’t be okay.
-But that’s that’s my other incentive to not smoke to not drink to exercise more.
-Not only my body, but my, my mind and my brain as well.
+But that’s my other incentive to not smoke to not drink to exercise more.
+Not only my body but, my mind and my brain as well.
 I love jigsaw puzzles.
 Yeah, I try and do word puzzles and things on the computer.
-I’ve got a couple of programs that I do those sort of things, Mahjong, that sort of thing.
+I’ve got a couple of programs that I do those sorts of things, Mahjong, that sort of thing.
 It’s just daily trying to keep the brain active.
 Active.

-And this that the studies that have found that the healthier your gut microbiome, so the, the, the belly bacteria know, the less damaging episodes of stroke, and other brain injuries are to the brain.
-So what they do is they they found this connection between the health of the gut and the health of the brain and that not one of them works separately.
+And that studies have found that the healthier your gut microbiome, so the, the, the belly bacteria know, the less damaging episodes of stroke, and other brain injuries are to the brain.
+So what they do is they found this connection between the health of the gut and the health of the brain and that not one of them works separately.
 They actually work together.
-And what I found was really interesting was when my brain was injured, and I went offline, and went offline.
+And what I found really interesting was when my brain was injured, and I went offline and went offline.

 And I found a significant shift between stopping the consumption of sugar and how quickly my fatigue decreased.
 I was able to get rid of the fatigue.
 And when I’ve looked into why that is, there’s a whole host of reasons why quitting sugar is beneficial for brain health.
 I can’t go into them now because it takes a very long discussion.

-And interesting because um, yeah, I suppose well over the last week, I’ve noticed I’ve really been craving like white bread normally of having, you know, a whole meal or a multi grain or something but it must be something in the in the white bread that my body’s wanting, needing or not sure, but I’m not having too much of it.
+And interesting because um, yeah, I suppose well over the last week, I’ve noticed I’ve really been craving like white bread normally of having, you know, a whole meal or a multi-grain or something but it must be something in the white bread that my body’s wanting, needing or not sure, but I’m not having too much of it.
 I can’t say you know, I’m eating a whole life a day type thing.
-You know, like this morning I need actually have it had some toast, you know, I had some they had one Vegemite mama jam or something, you know.
+You know, like this morning I need actually have had some toast, you know, I had some they had one Vegemite mama jam or something, you know.
 So it’s that sort of thing.
-You know where I’d dinozzo for meeting you. heaps of it but don’t worry I went shopping today and I bought another light right so I’m back on the back on coffee but my I suppose my sweet and I had my sweet tooth again since given up smoking and what my vices ice cream?
+You know where I’d DiNozzo for meeting you. heaps of it but don’t worry I went shopping today and I bought another light right so I’m back on the back on coffee but I suppose my sweet and I had my sweet tooth again since giving up smoking and what my vices of ice cream?
 Yep, yep.

-I’m very careful anyway because I have a I have issues with my with my gut and with my account now I’m having the can’t think of the name of the word.
-But I’m very careful with I can’t eat things like avocado, anything in high fat, even though avocado is full of fat health a good fat It upsets my gallbladder.
+I’m very careful anyway because I have an I have issues with my gut and with my account now I’m having can’t think of the name of the word.
+But I’m very careful with I can’t eat things like avocado, anything in high fat, even though avocado is full of fat healthy a good fat It upsets my gallbladder.
 Yeah, that’s what I was trying to think of.
-So I don’t have crane, anything heavy in you know, all those really good nice things.
+So I don’t have a crane, anything heavy in you know, all those really good nice things.
 So, you know, I’m very wary of those things because they give me a really bad I get these attacks in my stomach and into the pain.
 So was

 made that in the gut don’t

-we need that in the stomach and in to help digest the food so that’s one of the things and you can supplement with that is if you go to a good natural path, there is a good digestive enzyme product that you could purchase that could help during the meal.
-So you have a before the bill and then you have before every meal and it helps to create the digestive enzymes to get the The digestible happening a little bit easier.
+we need that in the stomach and in to help digest the food so that’s one of the things that you can supplement with that is if you go to a good natural path, there is a good digestive enzyme product that you could purchase that could help during the meal.
+So you have a before-the-bill and then you have before every meal and it helps to create the digestive enzymes to get the digestible happening a little bit easier.
 So what I’m saying is, is that now you’re at that point where if you can get on top of a few of these things that will actually help your brain to recover.
 So when you have the energy doesn’t all have to be right now, let’s not give you a whole bunch of tasks to do.
-But when they had the energy and the Curiosity gets, gets you do a little bit of research, and see if you can find someone to advise you about the right way to go about supporting your gallbladder to do what isn’t doing as effectively.
+But when they had the energy and the Curiosity gets, gets you to do a little bit of research, and see if they can find someone to advise them about the right way to go about supporting their gallbladder to do what isn’t doing as effectively.

-Might be maybe I should say, Cata a natural path and look at something more natural, rather than just going to the gap.
-Might be might be a good thing to Yeah, to look at an investigator anyway.
+Might be Maybe I should say, Cata a natural path and look at something more natural, rather than just going to the gap.
+Might be a good thing, Yeah, to look at an investigator anyway.
 I’ve already said myself a goal.
-I know the she that the strike foundation in Australia had the stride for stroke happening.
+I know that the strike foundation in Australia had the stride for stroke happening.
 And I spoke to my GP and he said, I think it’s a bit soon for you to try and do anything like that, Donna.
-So hopefully next year, that’s one of my goals is to be fit enough so I can partake in that and raise some much needed funds for our stroke, as you know, the straight panda in Australia.
+So hopefully next year, that’s one of my goals is to be fit enough so I can partake in that and raise some much-needed funds for our stroke, as you know, the straight panda in Australia.
 So because I think they do a great job.

-Yeah, I suppose the good thing about strive for stroke is that you don’t have a deadline.
-You don’t have a US a time or an amount of kilometres you have to do all you got to do is do what you can and therefore it’s really easy to succeed.
-And what you’ve already said that you’re just got back up to 15 minutes of doing the hand cycling without losing your breath.
-Yeah, which means that you’re slowly doing the exact right things to get to that point where you’re feeling a little bit healthier The, the longer you go without a cigarette, the better and better your lungs are going to get and the more and more stamina you’ll achieve.
+Yeah, I suppose the good thing about striving for stroke is that you don’t have a deadline.
+You don’t have the US time or the number of kilometers you have to do all you got to do is do what you can and therefore it’s really easy to succeed.
+And what you’ve already said is that you’re just got back up to 15 minutes of doing the hand cycling without losing your breath.
+Yeah, which means that you’re slowly doing the exact right things to get to that point where you’re feeling a little bit healthier, the longer you go without a cigarette, the better and better your lungs are going to get and the more and more stamina you’ll achieve.

 So they are doing a lot of work in the background, and the money goes directly to research and into projects that support people recovering from stroke and then the biggest body in Australia.
 They have a lot to do with a lot of the hospitals in Australia and a lot of the things that are happening to support strike patients is as a result of the really good work that the strike Foundation has done since the 80s.
 I’m pretty sure they’ve been around for a long time.